ahedhamad/SOLID-Principles/README.md

 ![liscov](https://user-images.githubusercontent.com/99614732/196451955-7d53f096-0e7f-4237-822e-d253cd179695.png)

-3. Make the required change on the code to remove the Liskov Substitution Principle violations
+3. Make the required change on the code to remove the Liskov Substitution Principle violations?

 •	It was avoided by making a class (GeneralCustomer) that contains the three functions, and both classes (limited Customer) and class (Public Customer) are inherited from it, then simple changes to the override functions,